IntelLabs/nlp-architect/doc/source/ner_crf.rst

 The main tagger model consists of a bidirectional LSTM layers.
 The input of the LSTM layers consists of a concatenation of the word embedding vector and the character embedding vector (provided by the character embedding network).

 Finally, the output of the LSTM layers are merged into a fully-connected layer (for each token) and fed into a `Conditional Random Field classifier`_.
-CRF prediction layers have been empirically proved to provide more accuract models when compared to single token prediction (when using a `softmax` layer).
+Using CRF has been empirically shown to provide more accurate models when compared to single token prediction layers (such as a `softmax` layer).

 Running Modalities
 ==================